How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Apple’s emails are a great example of showing a variety of content in their emails.

-DirectTV, Apple Arcade, Hulu Originals—there’s a smattering of options to engage with here.
+DirectTV, Apple Arcade, Hulu—there’s a smattering of options to engage with here.

 • Watching the NBA